Honors Program

 Honors Status

 To remain in the Honors Program, you must maintain a GPA of 3.0.
-Any honors student who receives an XF in a class will be removed from the honors program and his or her honors scholarship will be revoked.
+Any honors student who receives an XF in a class will be removed from the Honors Program and his or her honors scholarship will be revoked.

 The Lees-McRae College Honors Program seeks to recruit, educate, and retain exemplary and dedicated students in living-learning communities through innovative seminars, exceptional courses, and travel opportunities that foster personal growth, cultural awareness, and intellectual curiosity.
-We can accept up to 36 new honors students into the program each fall semester.

 Forms for Current Students